geodezyx.time_series package

 - interval_nominal()

-Method to get the nominal internal between two epochs.
+Get the nominal interval between consecutive epochs.

 - Returns: